Police Officer Thomas P. Ruotolo

 Officer Ruotolo was pronounced dead at the scene.
 His partner and the off-duty officer were removed to a local hospital and later recovered from their wounds.

 The suspect fled but was later apprehended at a local hospital when he showed up seeking treatment for four gunshot wounds.
 The suspect, a career-violent criminal who was on parole for manslaughter and robbery, pled guilty to one charge of first-degree murder and two charges of first-degree attempted murder.
 He was sentenced to 40 years to life in prison.
-He is eligible for parole in January 2024.
+He was denied parole in September 2023.

 Officer Ruotolo had served with the New York City Police Department for three years and was assigned to the 41st Precinct.
 He was survived by his wife.